entarot/TrackPlant3D-3D-organ-growth-tracking-framework-for-organ-level-dynamic-phenotyping/README.md

 Folder __[evaluation]__ contains code for calculating the evaluation metrics of plant organ tracking results.<br>

 ### Downsampling
-Downsampling the point cloud can reduce the computational burden and the time cost for registration.In downsampling process, 3D Edge‑Preserving Sampling (3DEPS) is used to downsample the point cloud.
+Downsampling the point cloud can reduce the computational burden and the time cost for registration.In downsampling process, 3D Edge‑Preserving Sampling (3DEPS) [1] is used to downsample the point cloud.
-- File `001Batch separation of edges and centers of point clouds(c++).cpp` is used to separate original point clouds into point clouds containing only edge points and point clouds containing only non-edge points (in batches), respectively.
+- File `001Batch separation of edges and centers of point clouds(c++).cpp` is used to separate original plant point clouds into point clouds containing only edge points and point clouds containing only non-edge points (in batches), respectively.
-- File `002Merge edge and non-edge parts by assigned number.py` uses FPS to randomly sample 4096 points from the edge part and sample 4096 points from the non-edge part, and combine the two parts into a new point cloud with 4096+4096 points.
+- File `002Merge edge and non-edge parts by assigned number.py` uses FPS to randomly sample 4096 points from both the edge part and the non-edge part, and combine the two parts into a new point cloud with 4096+4096 points.
-- File `003Composite point clouds proportionally and data augmentation.py` uses FPS to sample 256*(ratio) points from the edge part and to sample 256*(1-ratio) points from the non-edge part, then merges the two parts into a new single point cloud with 256 points.
-Finally, normalize the downsampled point cloud.
-Data augmentation is not required in our experiments.
+- File `003Composite point clouds proportionally and data augmentation.py` uses FPS to sample 256*(ratio) points from the edge part from the 8192-point entity, and meanwhile to sample 256*(1-ratio) points from the non-edge part from the 8192-entity.
+Then, merges the two parts into a new simple point cloud with 256 points.
+Finally, normalizes the downsampled point cloud in scale.
+Please be noted that data augmentation is not required in our experiments.

 ### Registration
-Non-rigid registration method coherent point drift(CPD) is used to improve the relative position of point clouds at adjacent moments.<br>
+The Coherent Point Drift (CPD), a non-rigid registration method, is used to align two point clouds of the same plant from two adjacent moments.<br>
 - The input of registration is downsampling results saved in folder `./data/sampled_data`.
 - The output of registration will be saved in folder `./data/registration_result`
 - File `fish_deformable_3D_lowrank_my.py` take point cloud at time ***t-1*** and point cloud at time ***t*** as input and return the transformed point cloud at time ***t***.